ARM-software/psa-api/doc/storage/api/api.rst

        The operation completed successfully.
    .. retval:: PSA_ERROR_DOES_NOT_EXIST
        The iterator has returned all the uids that match this iteration.

    .. retval:: PSA_ERROR_STORAGE_FAILURE
        The operation failed because the physical storage has failed (Fatal error).

+   .. retval:: PSA_ERROR_DATA_CORRUPT
+       The operation failed because the contents of the iteration have changed.
+That is a `uid` matching the filter has either been created or deleted.

    .. retval:: PSA_ERROR_INVALID_ARGUMENT
        The operation failed because either: